fish_opt - create an option specification for the argparse command

 The option being defined requires a value.
 If the option is seen more than once when parsing arguments, only the last value seen is saved.
 This means the resulting flag variable created by argparse will have exactly one element.

---multiple-vals
+-m or --multiple-vals

 -h or --help